-Mira Milosevich-Juaristi is Senior Analyst for Russia and Eurasia at the Elcano Royal Institute for International and Strategic Studies and Associate Professor at the IE University School of Global and Public Affairs (Madrid, Spain).
+Mira Milosevich-Juaristi is Senior Analyst for Russia, Eurasia and the Balkans at the Elcano Royal Institute, Associate Professor of The Foreign Policy of Russia at IE University’s School of Global and Public Affairs.

 - Roundtable "Implications of the Ukranian armed conflict for the global geopolitical confrontation" (2022)